aibolem/vexflow-wiki-vexchords/VexFlow-4.md

 ES module projects include web sites that use `<script type="module" src="...">` tags, and Node JS projects that use the `import` keyword or `import()` function.

 ## More Features
-* Automatic layout of notes was improved, thanks to @AaronDavidNewman and others.
+* Automatic layout of notes was improved, thanks to @aarondavidnewman and others.
 * Handling of music and text fonts was improved by @ronyeh and @rvilarl.
 * The process for building and testing VexFlow was improved by @h-sug1no and @ronyeh.
 * Performance & rendering improvements by @tommadams.